openshift/ansible-service-broker/docs/debugging.md

 ## Debugging APBs

-Once the ASB is communication with the service catalog have been verified, you may view information about the APBs.
+Once the ASB's communication with the service catalog has been verified, you may view information about the APBs.
 For example, you may want to get a list of all of your APBs (services), along with all of their service plans.

 ### WebUI